project-origin/registry/doc/verifiable_event_store/README.md

 The verifiable event store container has the responsibility to store events as public date.

-It arranges them in a series of merkle-treens, where each root is published in series to a blockchain, this ensures it is tamper proof after the root has been published.
+It arranges them in a series of merkle-trees, where each root is published in series to a blockchain, this ensures it is tamper proof after the root has been published.

 The container also has the responsibility to calculate MerkleProofs as requested by users,